-Park, with most recent 20 years being a period of rapid refurbishment and development of amenities to support
+Park, with most recent 20 years being a period of rapid refurbishment and development of amenities to support growing visitation and reputation of the Park.

 Limited seminar facilities in some buildings Dining facilities in 3 cafes, a kiosk and a restaurant.